Cathedral of the Holy Spirit

 The Holy Spirit's courtyard houses a bronze statue of Pope Benedict XV (1854-1922) built by the Turkish state in 1922 in remembrance of his support to Turkish soldiers.
 The statue rests upon a stone pedestal with a plaque that reads: "Benefactor of all people, regardless of nationality or religion".
 Pope Benedict XV presided over the Catholic Church between 1914 and 1922, and is known for his efforts to stop World War I. He also contributed to the establishment of a hospital on the Turkish-Syrian border where wounded Turkish soldiers were treated.
 The statue was cleaned by Istanbul Greater Municipality in 2006 shortly before Pope Benedict XVI visit to the city.
 Sultan Mehmet VI is believed to have contributed 500 gold liras to the funds collected for the erection of the statue.

-The cathedral's burial cript is said to be very imposing.
-These vaults designed during the construction of the cathedral, house the mortal remains of various members of Istanbul's Catholic community, including nuns from Notre Dame de Sion and the Archbishop Hillereau.
+The cathedral's burial crypt contains vaults designed during the construction of the cathedral.
+The vaults house the mortal remains of various members of Istanbul's Catholic community, including nuns from Notre Dame de Sion and the Archbishop Hillereau.
 Giuseppe Donizetti, the royal musician at the court of Ottoman Sultan Mahmud II, who invited him to Istanbul in the first place, is buried in the vaults beneath the cathedral.
 He is known for two military marches he composed for Sultans Mahmud II and Abdülmecit I: "Mahmudiye March".
 Today, what remains of the Donizetti family archives, discovered in the 1970s, is preserved at the Topkapı Palace Museum Library.
 Burials in the vaults continued until the 1920s.

 The cathedral has been a destination of several papal visits to Turkey, including those of Pope Paul VI, Pope John Paul II, Pope Benedict XVI.
 Pope Francis visited the cathedral on November 29, 2014, and celebrated mass for a thousand people.
-He also came on November 30, celebration of Saint Andrew, to meet more than a hundred Iraqi and Syrian refugees as well as African migrants.
+He visited again on November 30, celebration of Saint Andrew, to meet more than a hundred Iraqi and Syrian refugees as well as African migrants.